Skip to content

 • What an Excel file is and when to use it

-• How to review, preview, and save your dataset
+• How to prepare and upload your Excel file

 What is Excel?